jcasimir/mapmyfitness/README.md

 ### Parse User Data

-When you use the OmniAuth strategy to login with MapMyFitness, your callback URL will receive a large hash of data.
+When you use the OmniAuth strategy to login with MapMyFitness v7 OAuth2 API, your callback URL will receive a large hash of data.
 The `User` class will parse it into an easy-to-use Ruby object instance.
 Starting in a `sessions_controller#create` which handles the callback:

 ```ruby
 user_data = MapMyFitness::User.new(request.env["omniauth.auth"])